chrisgrieser/alfred-reminders-today/README.md

 ## Installation
 **Requirements**
 - macOS 15 (Sequoia) or higher
-- Xcode command line tools.
-(Alfred [automatically prompts you to install them](https://www.alfredapp.com/help/kb/dependencies/), if they are not available on your device.)

 [➡️ Download the latest release of this workflow.](https://github.com/chrisgrieser/alfred-reminders-today/releases/latest)

+## Troubleshooting
+- Xcode command line tools are required.
+Alfred [automatically prompts you to install them](https://www.alfredapp.com/help/kb/dependencies/), if they are not available on your device, but in case there are problems with that, you can install them manually via `xcode-select --install` in the terminal.
+- Alfred will automatically request access to you reminders.
+If there are issues with that, for instance if you manually removed access, you can re-grant access via `System Settings > Security & Privacy > Reminders`.
+(If you are including events, you need to enable access to the calendar as well.)
+- The workflow requires at least macOS 15 (Sequoia) or higher.

 ## Limitations
 Apple's `EventKit` API does not offer access to various Reminder metadata, which